neurodatascience/process_iceberg/README.md

 # ICEBERG → Neurobagel

+This repo contains a pipeline to
+- extracting information from the ICEBERG RedCap dump (excel file)
+- combine the information with a pre-generated data dictionary (`static/iceberg_neurobagel_synthetic_annotated.json`)
-Pipeline for extracting and annotating ICEBERG cohort data into a Neurobagel graph node.
+- generate the ICEBERG Neurobagel graph file
+- launch a local Neurobagel query portal that can query ICEBERG and also the ENIGMA-PD nodes

 ---

 ## Prerequisites

-- Python 3.11+
+- Python 3.11+ (ideally a virtual environment)
-- [bagel-cli](https://neurobagel.org/user_guide/cli/) installed and on your `PATH`
 - Docker with the Compose plugin
+- The full ICEBERG RedCap dump as a Excel file (.xlsx)

 ---

-## Setup
+## Preparation

 Copy your REDCap Excel export into `input/` — exactly one file:

 ```bash
 cp /path/to/iceberg_redcap_export.xlsx input/
 ```

+look at `static/iceberg_neurobagel_mapping.yaml` to see the expected Excel sheet and column names

 ---